 Barry Horne (Bonegio Lab)

-Barry is a second year GPGG PhD student in the Bonegio laboratory.
+Barry is a third-year GPGG PhD student in the Bonegio laboratory.
 His long-term interest is in performing translational research that focuses on the genetic causes of autoimmune diseases, with an ultimate goal of working towards better treatments and/or cures for autoimmune disorders such as Lupus and Anti-Phospholipid Syndrome (APS).
 The Bonegio lab is investigating various potential genetic causes and therapies for Lupus – particularly in the context of Lupus Nephritis.
 Barry is currently examining the possible roles of several different genes in “Immune-Complex Glomerulo-Nephritis” (IC-GN) induced proteinuria in mice.
 The goal of this research is to discover and define the genetic differences and signaling pathway(s) that lead to that disease state, in order to then develop ways to target them therapeutically in humans.

 Elyse Kozlowski (Jones Lab)